PathwayMerger/PathMe-Viewer/README.rst

     $ python3 -m pip install git+https://github.com/ComPath/PathMe-Viewer.git@master

 Database
 --------
 In order to visualize BEL files with the viwer, you have to load them into the databases.
 The following command to loads the databases converted to BEL by PathMe (note that the first time it runs might take a couple of hours).
-Additionally, users can customize the imports to other bel files or databases.
+Additionally, users can customize the imports to other bel files or databases (please see the `documentation page <https://pathme-viewer.readthedocs.io/en/latest/>`_ ).

 .. code-block:: python